Sam Muchnick Memorial Tournament

 The Sam Muchnick Memorial Tournament was a World Wrestling Federation (WWF) supercard held at the sold-out Kiel Auditorium in St. Louis, Missouri on August 29, 1986, attended by nearly 11,000 fans and making $87,000.
 The tournament was arranged by Larry Matysik, a protege of Muchnick.

-The event was held as a tribute to longtime St. Louis promoter Sam Muchnick and featured a 16-man single-elimination tournament which saw Harley Race defeat Ricky Steamboat in the tournament finals.
-The semi-main event included a match between Hulk Hogan and Paul Orndorff for the WWF World Heavyweight Championship.
+The event was held as a tribute to longtime St. Louis promoter Sam Muchnick and featured a 16-man single-elimination tournament, which saw Harley Race defeat Ricky Steamboat in the tournament finals.
+The main event included a match between Hulk Hogan and Paul Orndorff for the WWF World Heavyweight Championship.